willyfresh/campaign-link-generator/README.md

 ### General Concept

-Urchin links are already used pretty universally to track traffic sources.
+Urchin links are  used universally to track traffic sources.
 This generator simplifies creating urchin links using both external (utm_*) and internal (itm_*) methods of tracking.
 Please note that using ITM parameters requires additional setup in GTM and Analytics Settings.
 The campaign link generator will create campaign links for the user.